Countly/countly-localization/README.md

-# countly-localization
+# Countly strings to be localized

-Countly strings to be localized
+If you want to contribute to Countly localization, please apply to Countly translation group on https://www.transifex.com/osoner/countly